ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Mutan-0.2.rst

     InitStmt = SimpleStmt .
     PostStmt = SimpleStmt .

-A "for" in it's simplest form is a C-Like "while" statement (therefor Mutan doesn't have a "while")
+A "for" in its simplest form is a C-Like "while" statement (therefor Mutan doesn't have a "while")

 .. code:: go